Call Today! Free Immediate Response (818) 781-1570

 No Duty to Report

-It's also important to note that if a person is unaware a crime was committed, but innocently provides aid to the individual who committed the crime, they are not liable as an accessory after the fact.
-Finally, being an accessory after the fact is different from an aiding and abetting offense.
+Additionally, if someone is present when another person commits a crime, they are not necessarily committing an accessory after the fact to a crime.
+It's also important to note that if a person is unaware that a crime has been committed but innocently provides aid to the individual who committed the crime, they are not liable as an accessory after the fact.

+Finally, being an accessory after the fact differs from an aiding and abetting offense.
 Why?
-Being and aider and abettor is when an individual actually participates in committing a crime in some manner.
+Being an aider and abettor means an individual actually participates in committing a crime in some manner.

 Now that we have covered a basic overview of an accessory after the fact crime, let's review the legal definition, legal penalties, and defense below.